Kravantokh/sedpreproc/README.md

 ```

 # Notes
-If you do not with do break the script in any way be careful whenever declaring any variables starting with SED_.
+If you do not wish to break the script in any way be careful whenever declaring any variables starting with SED_.
 The only two such value that are intended to be used and relied upon are `SED_PREPROC_VER` and `SED_EVALUATOR_SYMBOL`.
 SED_PREPROC_VER always expands into the current version fo the sed preprocessor script.